 In May, a study by J.D.
 Power and Associates showed that Arai and Icon helmets rank highest among consumers.
 The study polled consumers on an array of attributes, including ventilation, de-fogging performance, face shield effectiveness, graphic design, weight, and comfort.
 J.D.
 Power reports that Arai helmets have maintained superiority over other makers for 13 consecutive years.

-In addition to choosing a maker, websites like Motorcycle Cruiser.com offer some advice on selecting the best motorcycle helmets for you.
+In addition to choosing a maker, there are online resources that offer some advice on selecting the best motorcycle helmets for you.
 Here are a few key tips:

 For one, the site stresses the importance of only buying Department of Transportation (D.O.T) certified helmets.
 These helmets have been tested and approved, ensuring their reliability.

 Of particular importance is comfort and retention: always make sure your helmet fits snugly but not so snugly that it causes discomfort or pain.
 It is important that the helmet does not slide around while adorned.

 A note on appearance: while black helmets are the most popular among consumers, choosing a brightly colored helmet can increase your visibility to other drivers which reduces the risk of being struck by a motorist who is unaware of your presence.

 For more information regarding motorcycle helmets and motorcycle safety, please see the other articles under the Car Accident Law Articles section on this website.

 And for even more advice on motorcycle helmets and motorcycle law in PA, grab a copy of Stuart A. Carpey’s newest book, The Good, the Bad, and the Law: A Guide to Motorcycle Accidents in Pennsylvania.
 You can order it the Carpey Law website for FREE!

 Stuart A. Carpey, who has been practicing as an attorney since 1987, focuses his practice on complex civil litigation which includes representing injured individuals in a vast array of personal injury cases.